-As of September 30, 2015, options to purchase a total of 369,676 ordinary shares were issued and outstanding, whether under our 2010 Israeli Share Option Plan or otherwise.
-Such number excludes 9,000 ordinary shares issuable upon the vesting of restricted share units, the grant of which is contingent upon the consummation of the completed purchase of intellectual property from Telormedix SA and an additional 9,000 ordinary shares issuable upon the vesting of restricted share units, the grant of which is contingent upon the closing of this offering.
+As of December 31, 2015, options to purchase a total of 687,461 ordinary shares were issued and outstanding, whether under our 2010 Israeli Share Option Plan or otherwise.
+Such number excludes 9,000 ordinary shares issuable upon the vesting of restricted share units, the grant of which is contingent upon the closing of this offering and 3,000 ordinary shares, the grant of which is contingent upon the closing of this offering.
 Of the total number of issued and outstanding options, will be vested upon the closing of this offering.
 See "Management-2010 Israeli Share Option Plan."
 All of our ordinary shares issuable under these options or restricted share units are subject to contractual lock-up agreements with us or the underwriters.